Downloads

 8. No radios/stereos except personal types and must be used with ear/headphones.

-9. No bivvies.
-Day shelters etc should not obstruct the paths.
+9. No bivies.
+Day shelters etc. should not obstruct the paths.

 11. Entry via main gate only.

-12. Fishing only allowed from recognised pegs.
-NO FISHING BETWEEN PEGS.
+12. Fishing only allowed from recognized pegs.
+NO FISHINGBETWEEN PEGS.

 14. Members must be in possession of a seat, landing net, disgorger and an unhooking mat.